- How to Recycle

 Click on each to see locations of the recycle areas

 1. What can I recycle?
-The QRP accepts many types of paper, metal and hard plastic containers for recycling.
+The QRP accepts many types of paper, metal and plastic containers (liquid holding types like milk jugs, laundry detergent…) for recycling.
 The list of what we accept and don't accept can be found above.

 2. Where can I take my recyclable material?
-The QRP accepts material for drop off at our regional site behind the MWR Carwash next to the Commissary (open 6 a.m. - 8 p.m. daily) or at our primary Material Recovery Facility located at BLDG M0298 on Jamestown Road (open 8 a.m. - 3:30 p.m.
+The QRP accepts material for drop off at our regional site behind the MWR Carwash next to the Commissary (open 8 a.m. - 2 p.m. daily) or at our primary Material Recovery Facility located at BLDG M0298 on Jamestown Road (open 8 - 11:30 a.m. & 1 - 3:30 p.m.
 Mon - Fri).
-There are recycling trailers available for drop off of material 24/7 located at MACH, Davis Hill, McGraw Village, White Elementary, Custer Road PX, BLDG 35 and the near the Subway and MWR Bingo on Main Post.
+There are recycling trailers available for drop off of material 24/7 located at McGraw Village, Custer Road PX, and near MWR Bingo on Main Post.
 We also have collection receptacles for paper in several facilities around the installation.

 3. Will someone come pick up my material?
 The QRP is unable to do collection of the material outside of the already established containers mentioned in FAQ 2.
 If you work in a building that currently generates a significant amount of paper waste and do not have containers, please contact our office for a site visit and assessment to see if we are able to provide your building service in this regard.